swisstxt/demo-career-day-2016/README.md

 ### Setup the Environment

+In the first step we are going to setup the virtual machines/cloud instances and deploys our ssh key.
+This enables us to access our instances via ssh without password.
+It also configures a public IP to perform static NAT to the jump host.
+This allows us to ssh on the jump host via public IP from outside the cloud.

+All of those steps are performed by ansible via API calls to the cloud API and are executed local...
+No ssh to the machines is required at this stage.

 ```
 # execute step:
 ansible-playbook playbooks/01_environment.yml
 ```

-In the first step we are going to setup the virtual machines/cloud instances.
-It also configures a public IP to perform static NAT to the jump host.
-This allows us to ssh on the jump host via public IP from outside the cloud.

-All of those steps are performed by ansible via API calls to the cloud API and are executed local...
-No ssh to the machines is required at this stage.

 The step can be verified via cloud web interface: